 Evgeny Kuznetsov, member of the expert council of the Government of the Russian Federation, opened the discussion.
 He noted that professional debates about the future have been actively pursued over the past few years, and their incompleteness has become evident.
 He identified two key shortcomings of this discussion in Russia.
 The first problem, he said, is its isolation from world processes.
 “We live in a world of our own problems,” Kuznetsov said.
 “The Russian vision is very outdated and reduced in comparison with the developed countries, and even the USSR.”
 The second problem is that over the past twenty years Russians have got used to speaking the language of interests, while elsewhere long-term public discussions are conducted on the basis of values in order to reach consensus.
 As an example, he mentioned electric cars, whose production is economically unprofitable, but absolutely justifiable in terms of values.
 “The technological revolution in the world comes as an opportunity to implement a world vision based on values through technological innovation, and we do not understand this language,” he said.

-Fyodor Lukyanov, the discussion moderator and Academic director of the Valdai Discussion Club, disagreed.
+Fyodor Lukyanov, the discussion moderator and Research Director of the Valdai Discussion Club, disagreed.
 He urged not to idealize the situation in Western countries, because under the declared values, there is a world that does not imply equal access for all players to the opportunities that the technological progress offers.
 According to him, in the West the values and interests that are expressed in competition, coexist rather harmoniously.

 Not Just a Tool: How Will We Respond to the Evolution of Information Systems?